amd/amd-fftw/README_AMD.md

 appropriately (current preference is 65536) in the MPIRUN command.

 The new fast planner can be enabled using optional configure option "--enable-amd-fast-planner".
+It is supported in single and double precisions.

+Top N planner mode can be enabled using optional configure option "--enable-amd-top-n-planner" to minimize run-to-run variations in performance.
-It is supported for single and double precisions.
+It is supported in single-threaded execution in single and double precisions.

 An optional configure option "AMD_ARCH" is supported that can be set to CPU architecture values like "auto" or "znver1" or "znver2" or "znver3" for AMD